wisent-ai/wisent-guard/README.md

   <img src="wisent-guard-logo.png" alt="Wisent Guard" width="200">
 </p>

 A Python package for monitoring and guarding against harmful content and hallucinations in language models by analyzing model activations.
+Delivered to you by the wisent.ai team of 1 in the form of Lukasz Bartoszcze lukaszbartoszcze.com

 ## Overview